mbaumer/us_hep_funding/docs/_states/WA.md

 [Back to top](#top)
 ## WA-04 -- Rep. Dan Newhouse (R) -- [Wikipedia](https://en.wikipedia.org/wiki/WA-04)
 ### Committees
-Dan Newhouse is the #4 Democrat on the House Appropriations Subcommittee on Energy and Water Development
+Dan Newhouse is the #4 Republican on the House Appropriations Subcommittee on Energy and Water Development

-Dan Newhouse is the #20 Democrat on the House Committee on Appropriations
+Dan Newhouse is the #20 Republican on the House Committee on Appropriations

 ### HEP Grants
 ```